samruddhi1997p/IceCreamParlor-Serverless-Capstone/README.md

 To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
 We recommend using asymmetrically encrypted JWT tokens.

+# Best practices

+To complete this exercise, please follow the best practices from the 6th lesson of this course.

 ## Logging

 The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
-You can use it to write log messages like this:

 # How to run the application